BenCaunt8300/stockit/README.md

 self is used to get the data
 index i used to tell the program how far back you want each moving average window to go

+#USAGE:

+get stock data with Close/close column from a csv or other file as a pandas dataframe
+'''python
+import pandas as pd
+data = pd.read('example.csv')
+'''
+import the stockit class from stockit_class_sklearn.py
+'''python
+from stockit_class_sklearn import stockit_class
+'''

+then lets create an object out of stockit_class, passing it our pandas dataframe

+'''python

+stockit = stockit_class(data)

+'''

+from here we can do a few things

+1. we can use the polynomial regression feature
+2. we can use the newly added (as of july 24 2019) moving average feature

+Polynomial Regressor
+'''python
+ #next day that we will predict the price of
+ next = len(data)+1
+ #create the polynomial with stockit.train()
+ #we can specify the degree of the polynomial and the index
+ #the index is just how far back from the end of the data we generate the polynomial from
+ #the lower this number the more relevant it is, higher numbers may give you a better picture, dont specify or pass 0 for the entire set
+ stockit.train(degree = 10, index = 300)

+ #make prediction on the next day
+ print(stockit.predict(next))

+'''